Debt & Credit Help Credit Score & Repair

 How does leasing a vehicle work?

 When you lease a vehicle, you are basically renting it from the owner for a few years.
 You agree to pay the owner a monthly fee that will cover the cost of the vehicle’s depreciation, plus interest, over the course of the lease agreement.
-These payments are usually much lower than you would pay if you financed the full cost of the vehicle with a loan because the amount of the lease is less than the total price of the vehicle.
+These payments are often much lower than a typical car payment because you finance the vehicle’s full cost when you buy a car, whereas a lease only covers the expected depreciation during the lease term, which is only a few years.

 At the end of the lease term, you will have a few options.
 You can opt to extend the lease, return the vehicle to the owner and either lease or buy something new, or take out a loan to pay for the remainder of the car’s value.